Learn More About Water Quality

 - 7 radiochemical contaminants (radionuclides)

-The BDD Project will produce drinking water that complies with all safe drinking water standards based on five facts:
+The BDD Project produces drinking water that complies with all safe drinking water standards, made it possible based on five facts:

 1. The quality of the Rio Grande –The Rio Grande does not contain LANL pollution except during major storm events, which result in significant flows Los Alamos/Pueblo Canyon to the Rio Grande.